SilasNE/DHBW-Wirtschaftsinformatik/README.md

-#Here will be evrey exercise I made for my studies at DHBW-Stuttgart
+#Here will be every exercise I made for my studies at DHBW-Stuttgart